Abdo-Abuharrus211/AR-web-app/README.md

 - [X] Modify HTML to reflect drag over
 - [X] Change HTML appearance when file dropped in by changing the drop zone accordingly
 - [X] Reflect HTML when wrong folders are added.
+- [ ] Create a custom event to ensure updating the metadata in fileIO.js
 - [ ] Store the Spotify credentials and pass to backend
 - [ ] Account for remaining interactivity and DOM updating
 - [ ] Send backend the packaged data via API handler (like Axios or AJAx)